/

 When you send us something, it is best for you to call our office or send one of our team members an email to let us know what you have sent, as well as the tracking number.

-Our legal team will advocate for you to the best of our ability as we work on the immigration matter we have agreed upon in our contract with you.
-We generally limit our practice to immigration law.
+At Helen Tarokic Law, we generally limit our practice to immigration law.
 For example, we will not provide any legal advice or work on writing a will, helping you draft business contracts, representing you in a divorce, nor do we provide criminal defense.

 We will also be working only on the issues that have been agreed upon in our contract.
 If other immigration issues arise that require time and effort from our team, you may reach out to learn your options, or our team may contact you with additional proposed contracts or requests for new legal fee payments.